 If you decide that you don't need either the original or the final real-time agenda, you can still delete one of the delivered days from your session, or extract it into its own separate session.

-What if I forgot to start Time Tracker on time?
+What if I forgot to start the Time Tracker on time?

-If you didn’t press the ‘Start Session’ button at the moment you began running your session, you can always modify the start time of your first block to reflect the actual start time of the session.
-This will then correct your timing.
+If you didn’t press the Time Tracker button at the moment you began running your session, you can choose to start delivering from the first block in your session, by choosing the starting time of this block.
+The time tracker will then go back in order to start from the first block of your session.